 Significant penalties apply if you fail to notify an incident.
 In some instances SafeWork NSW may conduct an investigation.

-When a fatality occurs, you will also need to inform EML, our appointed claims partner.
+When a fatality occurs, you'll also need to inform EML, our appointed claims partner.

 You can contact and make a claim through EML by phone.
-If you’d prefer to make a claim by email, please download a PDF notification form below and email it to the EML team directly.
+If you’d prefer to make a claim by email, please download a PDF notification form below and email it to us directly.

 7am to 7pm